-When thinking of spine-tingling monsters, most think of Japanese horror stories or creepy Korean urban legends.
-You may be surprised to find the Philippines has its fair share of mythic creatures that are as bizarre as they are mortifying - not to mention, there's this major baby-eating trend with Filipino monsters.
-Pranksters, witches, and deathbed stalkers also have a place in the line-up of scary creatures prowling around the Southeast Asian country.
+When thinking of spine-tingling monsters, many might think of Japanese horror stories or Korean urban legends.
+You may be surprised to find that the Philippines has its fair share of mythic creatures that are as bizarre as they are mortifying.
+Pranksters, witches, and deathbed stalkers have a place in the line-up of scary creatures prowling around the Southeast Asian country.

-Most myths have some kernel of truth to them, like weird creation stories that explain documented tragedies or natural disasters.
-However, that's not the case with the urban myths of the Philippines - these tales are woven with the sole intent of terrifying you.
-Compiled in this list are contemporary legends of mythical Filipino creatures that will have you checking over your shoulder as you read.
+In general, many myths have some kernel of truth to them, like unusual creation stories that explain documented tragedies or natural disasters.
+However, that's not the case with the urban myths of the Philippines - these tales are woven with the sole intent of striking fear into people.
+Compiled in this list are legends of mythical Philippine creatures that will have you checking over your shoulder as you read.